Yiranluc/Wordle/README.md

 [reference 3](https://www.reactnativeschool.com/build-a-wordle-clone-with-react-native)

-### Given more time, what additional features, functional or design changes would you make
+### Given more time, what additional features, functional or design changes would you make?

 If given more time, we want to add a game mode that allows the player's friends to propose a random English word and let the player guess it on our website.
 It can increase interactivity between friends and add more fun to the game.
 We will also add more styling work.
 Now our webpage is a bit "plain".
 Also, the example keyboard with input logging seems like a good idea.
 Given the extra time, we'll try to implement that keyboard.